 Anusara is the youngest practice in yoga world.
 John Friend, an American yogi developed it in in 1997 that’s based on a view about the human’s intrinsic goodness.
 Anusara classes vary based on the teacher’s own sequences but each exposes the fundamentals of Friend’s Universal Principles of Alignment.
 Its physical practice challenges the body and mind that aims to open the heart of the students to discover their grace, and let the inner goodness persevere.

 This site is a great help for those who want to practice yoga at home.
 Perfect for those who want to start their day in stress relieving, energizing yoga poses.
 Or when going out-of-town, visiting the beach, and practicing yoga while inhaling fresh air.
-Doyogawithme provides tons of yoga tutorials, classes, programs and videos, from beginners to intermediate levels, and with different types of practice.
+Doyogawithme provides tons of classes, programs and videos, from beginners to intermediate levels, and with different types of practice.

 Yoga Journal is the leading yoga authority for 40 years.
 Started in 1975, this marvelous brand is founded by members of the California Yoga Teachers Association.
 They also publish Yoga Journal Magazine that is loved by thousands of yoga enthusiasts around the globe.
 Their site, YogaJournal.com is also the world’s leading yoga website that provides all the yogis could ever need.
 From yoga videos, events, tips, lifestyle, people, even food and diet, could be found there!